|

 She stared at him, surprised.
 "There is nothing wrong with

 me, Legolas," she said.
-"The creaturethe creature
+"The creature frightened me,

 But her voice sounded small and brittle.

-"Shhhhh, my love," Legolas whispered, kissing her forehead
+"Shhhhh, my love," Legolas whispered, kissing

-gently, "let me take you to Master Dínendaldo
+her forehead gently.
+"Let me take you to Master Dínendaldo

 it just to humour your stupid, bigoted, oppressive elf-husband.

-raid until just before dusk."
+until just before dusk."
+And he lifted her into his arms,

-into the keep, to the solar, which Master Dínendal had
+and carried her across the ward, into the keep, to the solar,

-prepared as a healing room.
+which Master Dínendal had prepared as a healing room.

 "What did she mean, the orcs have seen the creature?"